Rox Edge Loggers 4-3 to Improve to 7-0 in 2nd Half - NewsBreak

 Rox Edge Loggers 4-3 to Improve to 7-0 in 2nd Half

-The St. Cloud Rox jumped out to a fast start Tuesday night and held off La Crosse 4-3 to improve to 7-0 in the 2nd half of the season...1390granitecitysports.com
+The St. Cloud Rox jumped out to a fast start Tuesday night and held off La Crosse 4-3 to improve to 7-0 in the 2nd half of the season...1037theloon.com

-The St. Cloud Rox jumped out to a fast start Tuesday night and held off La Crosse 4-3 to improve to 7-0 in the 2nd half of the season...1390granitecitysports.com
+The St. Cloud Rox jumped out to a fast start Tuesday night and held off La Crosse 4-3 to improve to 7-0 in the 2nd half of the season...1037theloon.com

 Comments / 0